mgreter/libsass/docs/api-basics.md

 not older than 5 years should support the c++11 syntax we use.

 Note: currently the LibSass 4.0 release is on going and the final target compiler is gcc 4.8, as it should fully support c++11.
+More testing and tuning needs to be done after a 4.0 release!

-## Binary distributions in linkage issues
+## Binary distributions and linkage issues

 LibSass itself does not have any official binary distribution.
 The main reason for this is because it is nearly impossible to do so reliably for each and every